arterys/inference-sdk/README.md

         { "threshold": 0.0, "color": [0, 0, 0, 0] },
         { "threshold": 1.0, "color": [255, 0, 0, 255] }
       ]
-    },
-    "my_other_palette": {
-      "type": "lut",
-      "data": [ ... ] // array of 1024 8-bit numbers
     }
   }
 }
 ```

-The supported palette types are "anchorpoints" and "lut" as shown in the example above.
+Currently, the only supported palette type is "anchorpoints" as shown in the example above.

 ###### Heatmaps for 2D series (e.g. X-Rays)